 4. Make the Most Of It

 The opportunity to become a digital nomad is unique and exciting.
-So if you decide to make the plunge, you should make the most out of your experience.
-This could mean integrating yourself in the culture of your chosen country, traveling to other areas that are close to where you’re living, making friends, or learning more about your locale.
+If you decide to make the plunge, you should make the most out of your experience.
+This could mean integrating yourself into the culture of your chosen country, traveling to other areas that are close to where you’re living, making friends, or learning more about your locale.

 Tip: Joining online communities of digital nomads can help you meet people who are going through the same experience you are.

-Have more questions about working remotely from another country?
+Have more questions about remote work abroad?
 We have answers.

 What Countries Can I Work Remotely From?

-Many countries offer digital nomad visas to people who want to work remotely there, so you can work remotely on almost any continent you choose.
-Countries like Thailand, Portugal, Mexico, Norway, and the Czech Republic welcome digital nomads.
+Currently, 54 countries offer digital nomad visas for people who want to work remotely there, so you can work remotely on almost any continent you choose.
+Countries like Thailand, Portugal, Mexico, Norway, Spain, Australia, and the Czech Republic welcome digital nomads.

 Will My Employer Let Me Work From Another Country?

-Working remotely from another country can be a rewarding experience.
+Working remotely from another country is a rewarding experience.
 You get to see more of the world, experience new cultures, and learn new things without worrying about income.

 But remote work also comes with legal and financial compliance requirements.
-And in that case, a global compliance partner like Velocity Global can step in to make sure you only have to worry about getting your job done (and having fun).
+And in that case, a global compliance partner like Velocity Global can help you work for your company in more than 185 countries.
+Through our Global Work Platform™, employers can manage and support remote staff around the globe with ease and compliance, allowing talent like you to live and work where you desire.
+All you have to worry about is getting the job done (and having fun)!

-Contact us to see how we can help you in your digital nomad journey.
+Contact Velocity Global to see how we can help you in your digital nomad journey.